reduxjs/reselect/README.md

 ### Q: How do I create a selector that takes an argument?

-A: Reselect doesn't have built-in support for creating selectors that accepts arguments, but here are some suggestions for implementing similar functionaility:
+A: Reselect doesn't have built-in support for creating selectors that accepts arguments, but here are some suggestions for implementing similar functionality...

 If the argument is not dynamic you can use a factory function: